maldoinc/wireup/docs/pages/configuration.md

-Wireup containers can store configuration that can be injected.
+Wireup containers can store and inject configuration.
 This enables self-contained definitions without having to create factories for every injectable.

 ## Loading Configuration